“Be kind, for everyone you meet is fighting a hard battle.” -Ian Maclaren

 It’s not always an easy thing to do.
-Some of us get pissed off when we go “out of our way” to be nice and the jack off on the other side of the counter gives us a menacing look.
+Some of us get pissed off when we go “out of our way” to be nice and the jerk on the other side of the counter gives us a menacing look.
 Okay, maybe he is psycho.
-Maybe he’s a washed out, angry, resentful bastard and he chooses to take it out on you and anyone else who crosses his path.
+Maybe he’s a washed out, angry, resentful bastard by nature who chooses to take it out on you and anyone else who crosses his path.
 But hey, at least you’re you and not him!

 People are people.
 Some we connect with and some we can’t fathom at all.
 If nothing else, a cold shoulder reinforces the importance of being kind to strangers and forcing a smile every now and then, even when it feels like a chore.
 Because we know what it feels like when common courtesy isn’t returned.

 Certainly, our happiness relies a lot not on what we’re dealt, but on how we play the cards.
 So if I don’t know the cards in someone’s hand, I’m going to assume mine will trump theirs and receive what they deal me with graciousness… even if I do get frustrated with their insistence on being a loathsome wanker.